NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 ## Naeural Edge Protocol tokenomics allocation

- The Naeural Edge Protocol tokenomics boasts a fixed total supply, with a total of **1,618,033,988 tokens** to ever exist.
-What sets our protocol apart is our commitment to a fully mined token ecosystem.
-With Naeural Edge Protocol, there will be no new tokens generated at TGE or ICO/IDO events, ensuring a finite and transparent token distribution from the outset.
+The Naeural Edge Protocol features a robust tokenomics structure with a fixed total supply of **1,618,033,988** tokens, a figure inspired by the Golden Ratio — a mathematical constant observed in natural and human-made structures, from the spirals of galaxies to the design of artworks and molecular structures.
+This number not only highlights the protocol’s dedication to balance and sustainability but also symbolizes its commitment to organic growth and technological evolution.
+Finally, for us this particular number signifies the human-centric approach for advancement of AI and blockchain technologies.

+Unique to our approach is the absence of token generation events such as TGEs or ICO/IDO events.
+Instead, the entire token supply will be fully mined, released through the contribution of computational power by participants who operate edge nodes.
+This method ensures a finite and transparent token distribution from the start, aligning with our goal of a fully decentralized and participant-driven ecosystem.

+Token distribution is intricately designed around the issuance of licenses, referred to as Node Deeds, available in three distinct forms.
+This framework supports our protocol’s philosophy and operational dynamics, fostering an equitable and scalable network.

 | Category                                                         | Percentage | Price per token | Token source | No. of NFT | No. of ND | No. of MND |
 | :--------------------------------------------------------------- | ---------: | --------------: | -----------: | ---------: | --------: | ---------: |